pulumi/docs/content/blog/crossguard-2-0/index.md

 * [Getting Started with CrossGuard]({{< relref "/docs/get-started/crossguard" >}})
 * [Example Policy Packs](https://github.com/pulumi/examples/tree/master/policy-packs)

-The Getting Started with Policy as Code webinar recording is also a great resource for seeing these features in action.
+The Getting Started with Policy as Code webinar recording is also a excellent resource for seeing these features in action.

 {{< youtube "_8YYfhtTs94" >}}